DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

 }
 ```

-Now we have the custom decoder, we just need to register it with gopacket
+Now we have the custom decoder, we just need to register it with gopacket.
+This makes gopacket use our decoder implementation rather than the built-in Ethernet one.

 ```go
 import (